tonghuikang/blog/_posts/unpublished-text.md

 Similarly, you should not just use AI to execute software engineering tasks.
 You should also use AI to build better software engineering processes.
 These are some steps you should follow.

+## Observations

+The recruiter will only have 6 seconds to look at the resume.
+What would the recruiter look at?

+Instead of spending one hour on one application, spend 5 minutes on 10 applications instead

+Your resume will stand out if you have URLs that link to the demos the reader can try

+Not too sure if it is a good idea to fake projects - you actually need to build the projects that you have claimed to build

+Put yourself in the shoes of the recruiter.
+By what standards do you think you could be hired?

+Some final checks - what are some things that must not be wrong (e.g. studies end date)

+Build a system for yourself to make applying to jobs more efficient